plwg/git_presentation/how_to_build_a_time_machine.md

 - Today's talk is **not** about specific commands / code.

-- The goal is to talk about Git's design decision, and from there understand how we should use it
+- The goal is to talk about Git's design decision, and from there understand how we should use it.

-- Things might be a bit dry at the beginning but more visual later.
+- We will start with a scenario, then things will get visual and technical.

 # A Typical Pickle

 - Alice was working on a new feature for her project.
 - She was 42% done when
 	- Her boss, Bob, sent her a message on Teams.
-	- There was an urgent bug in the code that needs fixing now.
+	- There was an urgent bug in the production code that needs fixing now.
-- Alice wanted switch gear to patch the bug but
+- Alice needs to switch gear to patch the bug but
 	- she doesn't want to give up her *WIP* feature.
 However, the feature code is not in a working state.
 - What to do?